2017 Boston Breakers season

 The 2017 Boston Breakers season was the club's twelfth season overall, eighth consecutive season, and fifth season as a member of the National Women's Soccer League.
 They finished 9th in the 10 team league with a record of 4 wins, 13 losses, and 7 draws.

+As of 2023, this was the Boston Breakers's final season.
+After failed last-minute attempts to sell the club to the owners of the New England Revolution and to local commercial real estate developers, the Boston Breakers officially folded on January 25, 2018, and did not participate in the NWSL in 2018.
+Reports generally blamed lack of marketing and resultant limited fanbase for the club's demise.